 • Allowed 75% completion rate when the defense failed to generate pressure, ranked 27th.

-28. Houston Texans, Top Draft Pick Prediction: Zion Young, EDGE, Missouri
+28. Houston Texans, Top Draft Pick Prediction: Peter Woods, DL, Clemson

 Best Draft Targets for the Texans with the 28th pick:

 • Pass Rusher: Houston does not have an edge defender under contract beyond the 2026 season.
 So while it wasn’t a weakness of the roster, if Houston wants to maintain its identity on defense, it will need to start investing in the future now.
-This is a deep class of pass rushers, with Missouri’s Zion Young, Miami’s Akheem Mesidor, and Clemson’s T.J.
+This is a deep class of pass rushers, with Missouri’s Zion Young, Oklahoma’s R Mason Thomas, and Clemson’s T.J.
 Parker all potential options for Houston.
+Arm length is a concern with some pass-rushers in this range, but it is likely not a measurement Houston's front office weighs heavily in edge-rusher evaluations.

 Who Calls the Shots in Texans Draft Room?